neel19917/fpseoaeoaudit/README.md

 2. Run an audit
 3. Click the 📝 logs button to view detailed process logs
 4. Check browser console (F12) for technical details
+5. Use 🐛 Debug button (top-left) to view last error

 ### Download Reports